shamanthchandra-yb/autoblography/README.md

 **AI-powered blog generation from Slack threads and Google Docs**

-AutoBlography is an intelligent tool that transforms your internal technical discussions and documents into polished, publication-ready blog posts.
-It uses advanced AI to clean, structure, and enhance content while maintaining the technical accuracy and insights from your original sources.
+AutoBlography transforms internal technical discussions and documents into polished, publication-ready blog posts using AI.
+It uses advanced AI to clean, structure, and enhance content while maintaining technical accuracy and insights.

 ## ✨ Features